Iram-Tech/spellchecker-att/README.md

-# spellchecker-att
+# HTML spellchecker attribute

-Testing the HTML spellchecker attribute
+The purpose for this repo is to determine what version of English the HTML spellcheck attribute checks for.